How does Sprk work with the British Business Bank?

 Smaller businesses are vital to the UK’s economy.
 They employ millions of people and are responsible for almost half of the private sector’s turnover.

-British Business Investments, a wholly-owned commercial subsidiary of the British Business Bank, aims to improve access to alternative finance for smaller businesses across the whole of the UK, while supporting the UK’s transition to a net zero economy.
-Since it was established in 2014, British Business Investments has committed more than £3.8 billion to providers of finance to UK smaller businesses.
+The British Business Bank, aims to improve access to alternative finance for smaller businesses across the whole of the UK, while supporting the UK’s transition to a net zero economy.
+Since it was established in 2014, British Business Bank has committed more than £3.8 billion to providers of finance to UK smaller businesses.
 They do this while providing value for money for UK taxpayers.

 Their objectives